cybertec-postgresql/CYBERTEC-OS-Operator/content/documentation/how-to-use/backup.md

           volume:
             size: 15Gi
             storageClass: default
+      global:
+        repo1-retention-full: '7'
+        repo1-retention-full-type: count
 ```

 This example creates backups based on a repo host with a daily full Backup at 2:30 am.
 In addition, pgBackRest is instructed to keep a maximum of 7 full Backups.
 The oldest one is always removed when a new Backup is created.

 > **_HINT:_**  In addition, further configurations for pgBackRest can be defined in the global object.
-Information on possible configurations can be found in the p[gBackRest documentation](https://pgbackrest.org/configuration.html)
+Information on possible configurations can be found in the [pgBackRest documentation](https://pgbackrest.org/configuration.html)

 ### Backups on S3